GeekBeacon/geekbeacon-docs/docs/community/charter.md

 *GIG Leader* - Every Development (Engineering, Business, Marketing, Graphic Designs or otherwise) has a leader which is responsible for the coordinations of volunteers and making sure the required assets are being delivered.
 Naturally we are all volunteers and none of us are expected to drop everything in favor of the work we volunteered for but communication and redundancy is crucial.
 Anything with a timeline should always be shared among the group so others can pick up the slack if need be.
 As such every project has a lead and co-leader.

 *GIG Co-Leader* - Is a fellow individual who leads a particular project.
 Is a second in command after the GIG Lead and can be consulted for direction when the Project Lead is missing.
-If dispute occurs between the project leaders, the track leader is responsible for resolving such conflicts.
+If dispute occurs between the project leaders, the group leader is responsible for resolving such conflicts.

 ### 1.1 Visual Representation of Hierarchy: